therapywindow/therapywindow.github.io/index.md

 Typically I work on an open-ended basis.
 Sessions take place once a week for 50 minutes.
 Sessions cost £70.
 A small number of low-cost spaces are available for those who are on a low income and do not have access to funds or other wealth.
 Please get in touch to discuss what may be possible.

 **For couples:**
 I'm currently undertaking additional advanced training in psychosexual and relationship therapy.
-I therefore have a small number of spaces reserved for couples, and can offer these sessions at a reduced rate of £50 (this sort of therapy typically costs £80-100 for couples).
+I therefore have a small number of spaces reserved for couples.

 I work using an integrative model underpinned by psychodynamic relational thinking.
 Where appropriate this can optionally be combined with practical exercises and experiments between sessions.